Author: Melban Mascarenhas

 Working with a professional business setup consultant helps reduce the risk of errors.
 They'll help you double-check document formats, arrange attestation if required, and follow up with government departments on your behalf.

-Once you’ve gathered and submitted all the documents required to register a company, what’s next?
+Once you've gathered and submitted all the documents required to register a company, here's what to expect:

 Authorities will examine every document to confirm its authenticity and completeness.
 In Free Zones, this can be a relatively quick process, whereas mainland approvals might take longer.

-Once your documentation is approved, you’ll receive your official trade license.
-This will also allow you to apply for residency visas, open a corporate bank account, and begin operating legally.
+Once your documentation is approved, you'll receive your official trade license.
+This will also allow you to:

 If you need professional help with your company setup or aren't sure what applies to your situation, don't hesitate to get expert guidance.
 It's the first step to doing things right from day one.